 What are the Tenex tenotomy procedure complications?

-Like any procedure, Texex has risks, such as infection, tendon tears, worsening pain, and incomplete pain relief.
-However, the risks are much lower than those of open surgery.
+Like any procedure, Texex carries risks, including infection, tendon tears, worsening of pain, and incomplete pain relief.
+However, the risks are significantly lower than those associated with open surgery.

 Can you walk after a Tenex procedure?

-Your doctor will advise whether you can walk, depending on the tendon treated.
+Your doctor will advise you on whether you can walk, depending on the tendon being treated.
 Generally, we protect the area for a few weeks.
 For example, patients wear a walking boot for two weeks after an Achilles procedure.
-For patellar tendonitis, we use crutches for a few days before you can start full weight-bearing.
+For patellar tendonitis, we recommend using crutches for a few days before you can resume full weight-bearing.

 Can I drive home after a Tenex procedure?

-We advise you not to drive after the procedure and for the immediate recovery.
-You should speak to your doctor about when to return to regular driving.
+We advise you not to drive after the procedure and for the first 24 hours of recovery.
+You should consult your doctor about when to resume regular driving.

 Tenex procedure UK success rates